Following are a select group of leaders who will be joining us in London:

-As CEO of John Laing, Mr. Brousse leads a business with international operations split between Europe, Asia–Pacific, and North America, and with current investments in more than 40 infrastructure projects at different stages of construction and operation.
-John Laing, which has a heritage dating back to the middle of the 19th century, now focuses on active investment and management of greenfield infrastructure projects.
-These include major transport, social, and environmental infrastructure projects awarded under governmental public-private partnership (PPP) programs, as well as renewable-energy projects.
+As CEO of John Laing, based in London, Mr. Brousse leads a business that has international operations in Europe, Asia–Pacific, and North America, including current investments in 40 different infrastructure projects at different stages of construction and operation.
+John Laing relisted on the London Stock Exchange in February 2015 but has a heritage dating back to the middle of the nineteenth century.
+The focus of John Laing today is on active investment and management of sophisticated greenfield infrastructure projects.
+These include major transport, social and environmental infrastructure projects awarded under governmental public-private partnership (PPP) programs, and renewable-energy projects.

 Mr. Charbonneau brings over 15 years of experience in the infrastructure sector to his work as Managing Director, Infrastructure Investments (Europe) at the Public Sector Pension Investment Board (PSP Investments).
 He was instrumental in building the organization’s infrastructure portfolio and team since the inception of PSP Investments’ infrastructure asset class in 2006.
 Recently relocated to PSP Investments’ London office, he leads the organization’s expansion efforts in the infrastructure sector in Europe and globally.
 His responsibilities include managing the portfolio in Europe, building strong relationships with local partners, and developing a team of top infrastructure-investment professionals.
 Prior to joining PSP Investments, he worked in infrastructure advisory services at PwC.

 Mr. Charbonneau serves as chairman of the advisory board of AviAlliance and as a member of the management board of the Global Infrastructure Investor Association.
 He holds a bachelor’s degree in business from Bishop’s University and completed the High Potentials Leadership Program at Harvard University.
 He has been a CFA charterholder since 2002.